 Dog Bites and Animal Attack Overview

-Every year, thousands of Americans are bitten by animals -- most often dogs.
-In many cases, a person bitten by an animal may have a legal right to recover damages from the animal's owner.
+Every year, thousands of Americans are bitten by animals — most often dogs.
+In many cases, a person bitten by an animal has a legal right to recover damages from the animal's owner.
 A dog bite injury lawsuit can help the victim pay for medical bills, lost wages, and other damages.

 If An Animal Bites You

-The first thing you should do if you are bitten by an animal is to seek medical attention immediately.
+If you are bitten by an animal, you should seek medical attention immediately.
 If you are not treated, an animal bite can cause serious injury, infection, and even death if the animal was diseased.
 Once you have been medically evaluated, you should also consider consulting a lawyer with experience in animal bite cases.
-An attorney will be able to tell you whether you have a legal claim, and what damages you may be able to recover.
+An attorney will be able to tell you whether you have a legal claim and what damages you may be able to recover.

-An attorney will ask you for detailed information about the circumstances surrounding your animal bite.
+A personal injury attorney will ask you for detailed information about the circumstances surrounding your animal bite.
 At a minimum, you should provide the name and phone number of the animal's owner.
-If you don't have this information, a neighbor or a witness might be able to provide it to you.
-Also, if there were witnesses, you should get their names and contact information as well.
+If you don't have this information, a neighbor or a witness might be able to help.
+If there were witnesses, you should also get their names and contact information.

 Determining whether an owner knew of an animal's "dangerous propensities" can be difficult.
 The first question that often arises in making this determination is whether the owner needs to know of the particular animal's potential for harm, or whether the owner only needs to know that type of animal is potentially harmful.
 For example, when a person has a pit bull as a pet, does that mean the owner knows or should know the pet will be harmful, just because, in general, pit bulls can be harmful?